Posted on Friday, 15th November 2019 by

 Updated 1-28-2024

-Carole, one of our newsletter subscribers, asked if I had any suggestions on what she should be looking at to plan her retirement.
-There are many things to consider and I sent her a list of articles and resources that will take her step-by-step through the process.
-If you are considering retiring it is never too early to start planning your exit, the more time you put into the effort the better off you will be when you walk out the door.
+Carole, one of our newsletter subscribers, asked if I had any suggestions on what she should consider when planning her retirement.
+There are many things to consider, and I sent her a list of articles and resources that will take her step-by-step through the process.
+If you are considering retiring, it is never too early to start planning your exit.
+The more time you put into the effort, the better off you will be when you walk out the door.

 NOTE: A number of federal agencies disable links that arrive in email messages.
 You will find this article in PDF format and online on our blog at www.fedretire.net, the links will be active there.